Microsoft Word can make Yearly and Monthly calendars quite easily and they have better configuration options than you might expect.

 Start at Microsoft online template library.
 It’s a mixed bag of options with a search function that hasn’t worked right for years.
 With a little patience and digging you might find something.

 For example, searching for ‘calendar annual’ shows many calendars but few are actually annual calendars.
+Your search might be different depending on the version of Word, templates available and, perhaps, your horoscope!

 We hunted around and found this well-made template.
 It’s mislabelled as ‘Family’ for some reason.
 In practice you can change the photos, we’ll show you how.